Long Depression: United States

 In the United States, the Long Depression began with the Panic of 1873.
 The National Bureau of Economic Research dates the contraction following the panic as lasting from October 1873 to March 1879.
 At 65 months, it is the longest-lasting contraction identified by the NBER, eclipsing the Great Depression's 43 months of contraction.
 Figures from Milton Friedman and Anna Schwartz show net national product increased 3 percent per year from 1869 to 1879 and real national product grew at 6.8 percent per year during that time frame.
 However, since between 1869 and 1879 the population of the United States increased by over 17.5 percent, per capita NNP growth was lower.
+Angus Maddison's estimates of GDP per capita show decline followed by no growth during the 1873-79 recession, but very rapid growth after, in 1879-82.
 Following the end of the episode in 1879, the U.S. economy would remain unstable, experiencing recessions for 114 of the 253 months until January 1901.

 The dramatic shift in prices mauled nominal wages – in the United States, nominal wages declined by one-quarter during the 1870s, and as much as one-half in some places, such as Pennsylvania.
 Although real wages had enjoyed robust growth in the aftermath of the American Civil War, increasing by nearly a quarter between 1865 and 1873, they stagnated until the 1880s, posting no real growth, before resuming their robust rate of expansion in the later 1880s.
 The collapse of cotton prices devastated the already war-ravaged economy of the southern United States.
 Although farm prices fell dramatically, American agriculture continued to expand production.

 Thousands of American businesses failed, defaulting on more than a billion dollars of debt.
-One in four laborers in New York were out of work in the winter of 1873–1874 and, nationally, a million became unemployed.
+One in four laborers in New York were out of work in the winter of 1873–1874, and nationally a million became unemployed.
 The sectors which experienced the most severe declines in output were manufacturing, construction, and railroads.
 The railroads had been a tremendous engine of growth in the years before the crisis, yielding a 50% increase in railroad mileage from 1867 to 1873.
 After absorbing as much as 20% of US capital investment in the years preceding the crash, this expansion came to a dramatic end in 1873; between 1873 and 1878, the total amount of railroad mileage in the United States barely increased at all.

 The Freedman's Savings Bank was a typical casualty of the financial crisis.
 Chartered in 1865 in the aftermath of the American Civil War, the bank had been established to advance the economic welfare of America's newly emancipated freedmen.
 In the early 1870s, the bank had joined in the speculative fever, investing in real estate and unsecured loans to railroads; its collapse in 1874 was a severe blow to African Americans.
 The recession exacted a harsh political toll on President Ulysses S. Grant.
 Historian Allan Nevins says of the end of Grant's presidency: